huggingface/blog/sagemaker-huggingface-llm.md

 - `stop`: A list of tokens to stop the generation.
 The generation will stop when one of the tokens is generated.
 - `top_k`: The number of highest probability vocabulary tokens to keep for top-k-filtering.
 Default value is `null`, which disables top-k-filtering.
 - `top_p`: The cumulative probability of parameter highest probability vocabulary tokens to keep for nucleus sampling, default to `null`
-- `do_sample`: Whether or not to use sampling ; use greedy decoding otherwise.
+- `do_sample`: Whether or not to use sampling; use greedy decoding otherwise.
 Default value is `false`.
 - `best_of`: Generate best_of sequences and return the one if the highest token logprobs, default to `null`.
 - `details`: Whether or not to return details about the generation.
 Default value is `false`.
 - `return_full_text`: Whether or not to return the full text or only the generated part.
 Default value is `false`.